slaveofgod/laravel-translator/README.md

- force | Should the update be done | false dump-messages |  Should the messages be dumped in the console | false no-backup | Should backup not be done | false clean | Should clean not found messages | false prefix | Override the default prefix. | __,@lang,trans_choice,@choice,__ab,trans_choice_ab
+ force | Should the update be done | false dump-messages |  Should the messages be dumped in the console | false no-backup | Should backup not be done | false clean | Should clean not found messages.
+But we will ignore next files: 'validation', 'auth', 'passwords', 'pagination' | false prefix | Override the default prefix. | __,@lang,trans_choice,@choice,__ab,trans_choice_ab

 ### Diff Command: